Will LedPointe replace Pointe?

 LedPOINTE announced!

-Will it be the successor to the irreplaceable?
+Will this be the successor to the irreplaceable?

 Next

-ACME is flexing its muscles and efficiently pushing into Europe.
+ACME is flexing its muscles and efficiently expanding into Europe.

-ACME is flexing its muscles and efficiently pushing into Europe.
+ACME is flexing its muscles and efficiently expanding into Europe.